If you receive a push notification that looks like this:

 - SIM card has no credit or SIM is blocked.

 What you can do if this happens:

 - Check if motorcycle is where it is supposed to be.

 - Wait until next day.
 Usually next communication is successful. (regular ping interval must be set to 1 day in the settings section - it is a default setting).

-- Rarely, and depending on where you put the device, you might have to slightly change the device location in your bike o turn device by 90° degrees - "unblocking" GSM waves.
+- Rarely, and depending on where you put the device, you might have to slightly change the device location in your bike or turn device by 90° degrees - "unblocking" cellular network waves.
 Remember that metal interferes with radio waves, so make sure it is not touching any of metal parts on your bike.

 - If you are using your own SIM card in Monimoto, it might be that it needs a top up.
 We do not deactivate our SIM cards without prior notice.
 Down below you can see how it looks if our SIM is deactivated.

 If you see this sign, you simply need to go to Settings, tap on SIM and top up.
 This feature is available starting with firmware v0.10.5.61.

 Here is how the SIM looks when it has been topped up:

 Additionally, if everything is fine with the card, once you connect to your device through the app by clicking Connect, you can check the status of your battery.
 If battery is empty, you will see that after the connection.
 It can be that the batteries are too low to send the battery level notification to Cloud via cellular network.